craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)
-Creation:
-	- 1 Watch spent at 18+ Alchemy, Herbalism, or Medical
-	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
-	- 1x "Fresh, Clean Blood" -> 1x Bloodbag
+Bloodbag has 3 Charges

 LOCATE: You attempt to find a vein.
 Make a Medicine Check.
 If the result is 14 or higher, continue.
 Otherwise, you failed to locate a vein, and must spend another Action Point to retry.

 APPLY: You insert the needle into another willing adjacent creature you can see.
 That creature gains 2d4 + 3 stacks of the 'Regeneration' [[Emboldenment]].

+Creation:
+	- 1 Watch spent at 18+ Alchemy, Herbalism, or Medical
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Fresh, Clean Blood" -> 1x Bloodbag

 #### Herbal Cream
-Tiny (2), 3 Action Cost (UNPACK > PREP > APPLY)
+Tiny, 3 Action Cost (UNPACK > PREP > APPLY)

+APPLY: You apply the cream to a wound.
+The creature you applied the contents to regains two expended Hit Die.
+Then, they may expend a Hit Die and regain the number rolled plus their Constitution Modifier as Vitality.

 Creation:
 	- 1 Watch spent at 12+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Healing Substance" -> 1x Herbal Cream

-APPLY: You apply the cream to a wound.
-The creature you applied the contents to regains two expended Hit Die.
-Then, they may expend a Hit Die and regain the number rolled plus their Constitution Modifier as Vitality.

 #### Tourniquet
 Small (3), 3 Action Cost (UNPACK > WRAP > APPLY)